 The most unfair thing that we can do to any of our pets is to treat them as though they are humans.
 Our pets deserve to have a biologically appropriate diet, one that has them thriving rather than merely surviving.
 Many people will ask why do so many dogs with health issues improve on a raw diet?
 Because you are eliminating the cause of the symptoms.
 It is not enough to just switch to a diet that has a better label or one that claims to have better quality ingredients.
 Many pet lovers begin on the journey towards a better diet for many reasons, but most commonly because their pet is suffering the effects of a poor diet.
 But why feed raw dog food?
 As many continue on their journey they start raw feeding and will soon find out that not all raw diets are created equal.
 When a dog is suffering from a poor diet or even allergies, the only true way to eliminate the symptoms is to eliminate the source causing the symptoms, in many cases, this is a specific protein allergy or most commonly added carbs and fillers.
 Our dog’s internal anatomy, digestive system, and teeth all tell us that a raw diet is the best diet you can feed your dog.
 It contains all the nutrients they need and more importantly it is the correct diet for them.
 By feeding raw, you are making an informed choice that acknowledges and supports your dog’s need for the benefits of a raw diet for dogs that is natural and healthy, and more importantly, aligned to their needs as a species.

 Feeding your dog a raw diet is an obvious choice when considering your pet’s overall wellbeing.
-Check out some of the amazing benefits of raw diet for dogs our customers noticed while feeding a raw diet notice in their pets:
+Check out some of the amazing benefits of raw diet for dogs our customers noticed while feeding a raw diet to their pets:

 - Pets enjoy their food and looks forward to meal times with excitement.